technyon/nuki_hub/README.md

 ### The Nuki battery is draining quickly.

-This often is a result of enabling "Register as app".<br>
+This often is a result of enabling "Register as app" when not using [Hybrid mode](/HYBRID.md) (Official MQTT / Nuki Hub co-existance).<br>
 Doing so will cause Nuki Hub to constantly query the lock and as such cause excessive battery drain.<br>
 To prevent this behaviour, unpair Nuki Hub, disable "Register as app", and re-pair.<br>
 <br>
-<b>Never enable "Register as app" unless you intend to use a Nuki Bridge in addition to Nuki Hub!</b>
+<b>Never enable "Register as app" unless you intend to use a Nuki Bridge in addition to Nuki Hub or you are using Hybrid mode!</b>

 ## Building from source
 <b>Docker (Preferred)</b><br>